theobald-software/kb.theobald-software.github.io/content/_yunio/working-with-transactions.md

 {: .box-note }
-**Note:** The integration type *Transaction* is currently marked as "experimental" and is not fully funcional.
+**Note:** The integration type *Transaction* is currently marked as "experimental" and is not fully functional.
 Future versions will work with any SAP transaction code.

 {: .box-tip }